Sherman A. Bernard

 Sherman Albert Bernard Sr. (June 10, 1925 – May 11, 2012) was an American businessman from Jefferson Parish in the New Orleans suburbs, who served from 1972 to 1988 as the Louisiana Commissioner of Insurance.
-He is mainly remembered for having served forty-one months in federal prison after he pleaded guilty in federal court to extortion in connection with his job duties.
+He is mainly remembered for having served twenty-six months in federal prison after he pleaded guilty to extortion in federal court in connection with his job duties.

 Background

-Bernard was born in Schriever in Terrebonne Parish in south Louisiana, one of two sons and seven daughters of Thomas Joseph Bernard (1881–1947) and the former Helen Lucille Orillion (1886–1975), a native of Lafourche Parish.
-His brother, Andrew Bernard Sr., died in 1952 at the age of thirty-two.
-Bernard graduated from Terrebonne High School in Houma in Terrebonne Parish.
+Bernard was born in Schriever in Terrebonne Parish in south Louisiana, and graduated from Terrebonne High School in Houma in Terrebonne Parish.
 He served in the United States Marine Corps during World War II.
 Early in his career he was an officer of the Louisiana State Police.
 At the time he entered the race for state insurance commissioner, Bernard was in the house moving, trucking, and construction business in Westwego on the West Bank of the Mississippi River in Jefferson Parish.